History Of Gambling In The UK

 In 1960, the most significant change in the UK world of gambling happened.
 The Betting and Gaming Act was passed, and it legalised betting shops.
 Overnight, betting moved from an almost illegal act to a national institution.
 People wanted more freedoms, so the act gave it to them.
 In only one year, 13,000 licences were handed out to betting shops, and turnover increased by 154%.

 Most important of all, over the last 40 years of the 20th century, most legal gambling restrictions were gradually lifted.
+Nowadays, you can make all types of bets on sports online (point spreads, moneylines, totals) with different odds of winning.

 At the start of our century, all bets in the UK had a betting levy that was on the punter’s stake or winnings.
 However, many bookmakers wanted to avoid it, so they started moving abroad.
 The British government quickly realised that this could lead to an exodus of most major bookmakers, so it decided to introduce a law that taxed bookies 15% of their gross profits instead of taxing each bet.